jpagett/TA-magnets/readme.txt

 	5. Completed badges will save to the Output folder.

-		*Names which cause errors (largely, through missing pictures) will be written to errors.txt in the Output folder.
+		*Names which cause errors (missing pictures) will be written to errors.txt in the Output folder.

 #To print multiple badges per page: